 Once your company is incorporated, your company may have changes in the key personnel (namely, the director) from time to time, due to various possible reasons.
 For example, new key personnel joining your company as your company grows or existing directors may be leaving the Company.

-Here we will cover a few commons changes in directors for your better understanding:
+Here we will cover a few common changes in directors for your better understanding:

 Appointment of a director